hellender/hellender.github.io/source/_posts/2014-06-18-bounding-hare.markdown

 The feline yowled and ran off.
 The person beast didn’t strike my shaking body, though.
 It gently collected me in softness.
 It really didn’t intend to eat me, I realized.

 The beast placed me in the form.
 It talked to me.
+It listened.
+It knew my name.

 "Ooodin...
 I love you, Odin.
 Please rest up now."